FaridSharaf/Python-for-Data-Science/README.md

   - json
   - Plotly (visualisation)

-The first three Tasks has Arabic walkthrough videos on [YouTube](https://www.youtube.com/playlist?list=PLfzTCaaN3T5VKPkgYsno_7NL_uiAOkhoc) each one is less than two minutes.
+The first three tasks have Arabic walkthrough videos on [YouTube](https://www.youtube.com/playlist?list=PLfzTCaaN3T5VKPkgYsno_7NL_uiAOkhoc) each one is less than two minutes.
 ### Task 1 - Data Transformation and Cleaning with Pandas
 -------------
 [Description]